Aramina Vega Ferrer

 Dr. Ferrer is also actively engaged in educational and community leadership as a Trustee of Woodlawn Cemetery and Chair of the Woodlawn Conservancy, and member of the Board of Advisors of the New York Botanical Garden (NYBG) and its Education Committee.
 She previously served for many years as Secretary/Treasurer and Trustee of NYBG, Vice-Chair of the Lehman College Foundation, Trustee of the New-York Historical Society, and New York City Landmarks Commissioner representing the Bronx.

-A member of the Honor Society of Phi Kappa Phi, Fordham University Chapter, Dr. Ferrer was a U.S. Department of Education Doctoral Fellow at Fordham University.
-She has received numerous professional and civic awards, among them the Alumni Achievement Award from Lehman College, Distinguished Educator Award by the New York City Association for Supervision and Curriculum Development, the Educator of the Year Award for Creative Leadership and Vision in Education by the Association of Teachers of New York, and the Governor’s Outstanding Hispanic Women Achievers Award.
+A member of the Honor Society of Phi Kappa Phi, Fordham University Chapter, Dr. Ferrer was a U.S. Department of Education Doctoral Fellow at Fordham.
+She has received numerous professional and civic awards, among them the Lifetime Achievement Award from Fordham’s Graduate School of Education, the Alumni Achievement Award from Lehman College, Distinguished Educator Award by the New York City Association for Supervision and Curriculum Development, Educator of the Year Award for Creative Leadership and Vision in Education by the Association of Teachers of New York, and the Governor’s Outstanding Hispanic Women Achievers Award.